Affiliate Disclaimer

 Programs we participate in

-We may participate in the following affiliate programs, among others:
+We currently participate in the following affiliate programs:

-• Amazon Associates — for hardware and physical product links
+- Amazon Associates — for hardware and physical product links (webcams, security keys, storage drives, and similar)

-This list may not be exhaustive.
-Where we earn from a specific recommendation, we will note it in the article where practical.
+This list reflects programs currently in use and is updated when our affiliate relationships change.
+Where we earn from a specific recommendation, we aim to note it clearly in the article.

 Not every external link is an affiliate link.
-Many links go to tool homepages, documentation, or third-party sources purely for reference purposes.
+Many outbound links on the site point to official homepages, documentation, support articles, or other reference material with no commission attached.

 Our editorial independence